 It’s a common belief in the Occult Underground that Telimancy grew out of Fulminaturgy.
 It makes sense if you don’t know either school very well; obviously the bullet school came from the gun school.
 Those familiar with both know better than to make that mistake.
 There’s no known founder for telimancy, but most historians in the Occult Underground believe that the founder had a career in aerospace, most likely working on a long-term space mission of some kind, given the most popular spells.

 The armigers of fulminaturgy are concerned about what the gun means in the society that birthed it.
 Ammo counters, by their own reckoning, have a much more simple line of thought.
 A gun without a bullet is fundamentally useless.
 You can posture about its symbolism all you like, but without ammo, it’s just an object, no different than any club or bat.
 Therefore, the bullet is the true force behind the firearms that helped birth modern society, and the gun should be dismissed as the service top it is.
-Ammo counters attempt to liberate the bullet from the shadow of the gun by finding ways to harness its power without simply shooting it, becoming guns in their own right.
-Many use slings.
-Some glue bullets to bombs to serve as shrapnel.
-One ammo counter in St. Louis likes to use a drone to drop bullets from above.
+Ammo counters attempt to liberate the bullet from the shadow of the gun by taking its potential into their own forms, becoming guns in their own right.

 Ω: 1